kalv/makewebnotwar-presso/overview/01_slide.md

 - What do you need?
 Do you need full-duplex communication?
 - Dashboards/Notifications = SSE
 - Messaging Apps/Games = WebSocket
-- imho: Seems easier right now to use SSE
+- imho: Seems easier right now to use SSE for most apps